I'm a Celebrity...Get Me Out of Here! (British TV series) series 4: Daily summary

 The sixth bushtucker trial of the series was titled 'Leap of Faith'.
 It was broadcast live and was contested by Natalie Appleton.
 She won two stars, quitting early on complaining of feeling sick.

+As Brian Harvey arrived in camp, it was announced that his grandmother had died, and he was given the option to leave camp, but decided to stay.

-Brian Harvey walked out that evening following a massive spat at dinner with Janet Street Porter.
+During dinner, an argument broke out between Harvey and Janet Street-Porter, and Harvey decided to quit that evening following the spat with Street-Porter.

 "You're cooking dinner!
 You're f**king over there, I'm over there (points away).
 Don't keep f**king having a go at me about farting!...Just because you think it's wrong doesn't mean everyone else thinks it's wrong.
 I'm farting because I need to f**king fart, because all I've eaten is f**king beans!...
 I take it very personal because you know that there's 16 million people watching!"